 Long Beach police say the pedestrian was not in a crosswalk when crossing the highway.
 The driver did not flee the scene of the car accident, and chose to stay, call 911 and cooperate with the police.

 The pedestrian was pronounced dead at a nearby hospital.
 The police are still trying to ID the man, as there was no identification on him.

 While the pedestrian may carry some amount of blame for the car accident due to not being in a crosswalk when crossing the highway, does it mean the driver is not guilty and cannot be held liable for wrongful death?

-That’s the question we asked our Long Beach car accident attorneys at JML Law, a reputable law firm that has handled thousands of motor vehicle crashes in the past over 35 years.
+That’s the question we asked our Long Beach car accident attorneys at JML Law, a reputable law firm that has handled thousands of motor vehicle crashes in the past 35 years.

 Under state laws in California, even if a pedestrian shares blame for a car accident, family members of the pedestrian may be entitled to financial compensation by taking legal action against the driver that struck the victim and is at least partially responsible for the accident.

-Our car accident attorneys explain that it’s very rare for drivers to be completely blameless for car accidents involving pedestrians.
+Our car accident attorneys explain that it’s very rare for drivers to be completely blameless about car accidents involving pedestrians.

 More often than not, however, drivers that hit pedestrians choose to flee the scene, turning the accident into a hit-and-run.
 Hit-and-run accidents are more difficult to litigate, as there is no wrongful death compensation available unless the police or a hit-and-run attorney finds the responsible driver.